rohitghodeswar/playground-vzRtHkHE/statement.md

 # ES6 - Default Function Parameters

-Default function parameters allow formal parameters to be initialized with default values if no value or undefined is passed.
+Default function parameters allow formal parameters to be initialized with default values, if no value or *undefined* is passed.

+Solve the below excercise for fun and get to know your answers.

 ```javascript runnable
 'use strict';